jfecher/ante-website/content/docs/ideas.md

 factoring out these recursive patterns, but they come with a high barrier to understanding and require users to manually define a fixpoint version of their types.
 Ante could in theory create and convert between the fixpoint version of the type behind the scenes to give users a nicer API.
-Lets consider a sum function for a tree type:
+Let's consider a sum function for a tree type:

 ```ante
 type Tree =